The Top Ten Benefits Of Being A Digital Nomad In Asia

 In Mindanao the residents mainly speak Bisayan/Cebuano with each other or Tagalog with visitors from Northern & Central Philippines.
 People from Luzon & the Visayas use Tagalog as their main language.
 In outer provinces there’s also many different dialects.

-I was walking down the beach on a Sunday with families enjoying the water, & multiple groups of people were welcoming me with โHey Joe Shotโ.
-This is a local way of saying hello friend come over & share a drink of beer, rum, or gin with us.
+If you’re walking on a beach you’ll see families enjoying the water, & expect multiple invitations with “Hey Joe Shot”.
+This is a local way of saying hello friend come over & share a drink with us.

-The respect I receive from people feels nice – you might be in a cafรฉ or getting something in a supermarket or store, & cashiers will say โhello sirโ, โafternoon sirโ or โthank you po.โ
+The respect I receive from people feels nice – you might be in a café or getting something in a supermarket or store, & cashiers will say “hello sir”, “afternoon sir” or “thank you po.”

 I was walking to the local bakery one day & a retired American on a motorcycle pulled over to say hello offering to get together for walking exercise, & we met up at a hotel.

-An Aussie expat owns Fat Lips Surf Shop on Siargao, & in 2023 he opened Fat Lips Surf Lodge in Catagnan to cater for surfing tourists.
-If you need a place & assistance with surf boards or finding breaks, message Tim.
+An Aussie expat owns Fat Lips Surf Shop on Siargao, & in 2023 he opened Fat Lips Surf Lodge in Catagnan for surfing tourists.
+If you need a place & assistance with boards or finding breaks, message Tim.

 An Aussie owns Ocean 101 Beach Resort on Siargao, located a short walk to the beach, plus Jacking Horse, Quicksilver, & Cloud Nine breaks.
 I stayed in 101 & highly recommend it – waterfront rooms & pool, western restaurant, & boat access to outer Island surfing.